TheUnderTaker11/DRyft/ReadMe.md

 # DRyft

-This application makes use of [Docker](https://www.docker.com) to provide every developer with a uniform environment.
-You must first install Docker to make proper use of it.
-Otherwise you will need to modify `bootstrap.php` to support your specific environment.
+This is a website designed to allow users to request rides to/from medical facilities.
+It's designed specifically for the use of medical transportation, such as for people who can't drive themselves to a doctors appointment.

+This was a group project, consisting of 4 total members.

 # Getting Started

-Once Docker is installed, navigate to the top project directory in a terminal and use the following commands:
+Once [Docker](https://www.docker.com) is installed, navigate to the top project directory in a terminal and use the following commands:

 * `docker-compose build` — to download the requisite images and set up an image for the app
 * `docker-compose up -d` — to start the virtual machine and make the application available